 THE SWAY MACHINERY: Home

-PURITY AND DANGER...PREORDER NOW!
+PURITY AND DANGER...GET THE ALBUM NOW!

 Purity and Danger, the follow up to the critically acclaimed 2011 release The House of Friendly Ghosts, is The Sway Machinery’s third full length album and the clearest articulation of the band’s mission to date.
 The new album presents The Sway Machinery’s unique sound that emerges from the intersection between past and future.